Your guide to this post today is by Expert Daniel MK Stevert

 Try cooking pineapple, bananas, and figs in their skins: the taste is unique!

 At this point, you are ready to BBQ your food.

 The secret lies in placing the chosen piece in the lowest position of the grid and keeping it for 5 minutes, turning it once on each side.

-In this way the so-called maillard reaction is allowed, the most evident effect of which is the formation of a crust on the surface of our meat and the release of volatile aromatic substances that give flavor to our meat and whet the appetite.
+In this way, the so-called Maillard reaction is allowed, the most evident effect of which is the formation of a crust on our meat’s surface and the release of volatile aromatic substances that give flavor to our meat and whet the appetite.

 This second phase is the one that regulates internal cooking.
-If during this phase the crust becomes darker, it means that the temperature is too high and the embers must be moved to lower it.
+If the crust becomes darker during this phase, the temperature is too high, and the embers must be moved to lower it.

 When the temperature is right, the meat must cook without changing the color of the rind anymore.